polyfills/polyfills/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-A user-agent-based polyfill combinator.
-Create polyfill builds based on the client's browser and send only what's needed.
+Create polyfill builds based on the client's browser and serve only what's needed.
+This allows you to write modern JavaScript without worrying too much (you should still do due diligence) about browser support as well as not penalizing modern browsers with unnecessary polyfills.

 - Parses user agent strings for `<family> <major>.<minor>.<version>` and creates polyfill bundles based on these variables.
 - Caches builds locally to a `cache/` folder.
 - Optionally minimizes builds (defaults to `true` in production).
 - Stores nothing in memory, allowing you to use it within your app with minimal overhead.

+This is simply the builder.
+For some middleware implementations for your app:

+- [koa-polyfills](https://github.com/polyfills/koa) for [koa](https://github.com/koajs/koa) - supports SPDY pushing the polyfills as well.

-This is based on [jonathantneal/polyfill](https://github.com/jonathantneal/polyfill), but it has a couple of different philosophies:
+This is inspired by [jonathantneal/polyfill](https://github.com/jonathantneal/polyfill) but has a couple of different philosophies:

-- It does not use its own polyfills and instead uses well tested polyfill libraries instead.
+- It does not use its own polyfills and instead uses well tested polyfill libraries.
-- It does not try to optimize bundle sizes.
+- It does not attempt to optimize bundle sizes.
-- It does not use its own user agent parsing.
+- It does not use its own user agent parser.

 This library will only use small, well tested polyfills.
 The only exceptions are `ECMAScript` bundles such as [es5-shim](https://github.com/es-shims/es5-shim).